raspberrypi/picamera2/README.md

 We also use the `Picamera2` object's *request callback*, which is called whenever an image is about to be displayed in the preview pane.
 Here we just fetch the camera's current parameters (the *metadata*) and write all of the information to a text pane.

+There is a second version of this [app_capture2.py](examples/app_capture2.py) that is very similar but uses the Qt signal/slot mechanism to regain control when the capture operation is complete.
+Camera operations may not block the main Qt thread because that is the same thread that actually handles camera activity, so this would result in a deadlock.

 ### [capture_full_res.py](examples/capture_full_res.py)

 This application starts a preview window and then performs a full resolution JPEG capture.
 The preview normally uses one of the camera's faster readout modes, so we have to pick a separate *capture* mode, and *switch* to it, for the final capture.